Aurielle/NetteTranslator/README.txt

 Enable Translator
 -----------------
-Add this line to your config.ini / config.neon.
+Add this line to your config.neon:
-service.Nette-ITranslator.factory = "NetteTranslator\Gettext::getTranslator"
+translator:
+	factory: NetteTranslator\Gettext::getTranslator

 Add Files
 ---------
 Add files in bootstrap.php or other file where you configurate application.
-Environment::getService('Nette\ITranslator')->addFile('%appDir%/AdminModule/lang', 'admin');
+Nette\Environment::getService('translator')->addFile('%appDir%/AdminModule/lang', 'admin');

 There must be at least one file added, otherwise please don't use NetteTranslator.

 Enable Editor (panel)
 ---------------------
-To enable add NetteTranslator\Panel::register(); to your bootstrap.php or to the file where you register your Gettext files (AFTER files registration!).
+To enable panel add folowing code to your bootstrap.php or to the file where you register your Gettext files (AFTER files registration!):
+($container is instance of Nette\DI\IContainer) NetteTranslator\Panel::register($container, $container->translator);

 According to modules, if a translation file exists with the name of current module, if will be automatically selected as default dictionary in Editor.

 Translate String
 ----------------
-Nette\Environment::getService('Nette\ITranslator')->translate('This is translation text');
+Nette\Environment::getService('translator')->translate('This is translation text');
 or plural version
-Nette\Environment::getService('Nette\ITranslator')
+Nette\Environment::getService('translator')
 	->translate('This is translation text', array('This is transtaltion texts', 2));
 or use shortcuts
 __('This is translation text');